gdiaz384/py3AnyText2Spreadsheet/README.md

 ## Support is planned for:

+- Better documentation.
+- KAG3 used in TyranoBuilder (.ks/.ts?) and kirikiriz.
 - Markdown.
+- NScripter/ONScripter
+- RPGM (MZ, MV, Ace, XP... ) # The dream.
 - python.py files.
-- KAG3 used in TyranoBuilder (.ks/.ts?) and kirikiriz.
-- RPGM (MZ, MV, Ace, XP... ) # The dream.
-- Better documentation.

 ## Maybe: